openkfw/innoverse/CONTRIBUTING_GUIDE.md

 If this is your first time starting InnoVerse, you should follow the [StartUp Guide] for setting up the project.

 ## How to contribute

+### Set up git hooks

+At first, please run

+`npm run prepare`

+in the repository's root folder to set up our git hooks, which we use to enforce the [conventional commit message format](https://www.conventionalcommits.org/).

 ### Start working on open issues